manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 11. On the **Content Marking** page, set the **Content Marking** toggle switch to **On** and then select all three check boxes.
 Under each setting, select **Customize text** and then enter the following information for each option (select **Save** after entering the settings for each option): <br/>

 	- Add a watermark
-		- Watermark text: **Sensitive - Do Not Share** (Hint: after entering this value, copy it so that you can paste it in the other two settings)
+		- Watermark text: **Sensitive - Do Not Share** (Hint: after entering this value, copy it so that you can paste it in the other two text settings)
 		- Font size: **25**
 		- Font color: **Blue**
 		- Text layout: **Diagonal**